 The mine is a collection of deposits grouped into three open pits — North, La India (central) and Main — that are being mined over an estimated six-year mine life.
 Last year it produced 115,162 oz. gold total cash costs of US$395 per oz. gold.

-This year Agnico plans to spend $6.9 million on 31,000 metres of exploration drilling and $800,000 on 5,000 metres of conversion drilling.
-During the first quarter, the company drilled infill holes in La India’s Main pit to evaluate the potential to extend mineral reserves and resources below the current pit design.
+This year Agnico plans to spend US$6.9 million on 31,000 metres of exploration drilling and US$800,000 on 5,000 metres of conversion drilling.
+During the first quarter, the company drilled infill holes in La India’s Main pit to evaluate the potential to extend reserves and resources below the current pit design.

-The Northern and Highway zones lie along a north-south linear trend over a distance of more than 9 km, and include the La Paila discovery on the north end of the trend in the Northern Zone.
-The Northern Zone is about 4 km by 5 km in area and the Highway Zone is about 4 km by 2 km in area.
+The Northern and Highway zones lie along a north to south linear trend over a distance of more than 9 km, and include the La Paila discovery on the north end of the trend in the Northern zone.
+The Northern zone is 4 by 5 km and the Highway zone is 4 by 2 km in area.

 Drilling at La Paila has returned intercepts of 2.19 grams gold over 90 metres in hole 8CDN-4; 0.58 gram gold over 216 metres in hole 7CBN-2; and 1.08 grams gold over 60 metres in hole 11CBN-183.

-The deposit is oxidized to a depth of at least 300 metres and gold mineralization is very fine, occurring within a vuggy and brecciated silica alteration of an original andesite host rock in the upper levels of the surrounding epithermal system.
+The deposit is oxidized to at least 300 metres deep and gold mineralization is very fine, occurring within a vuggy and brecciated silica alteration of an original andesite host rock in the upper levels of the surrounding epithermal system.

-The company believes the elongate and silicified gold-rich mineralization at La Paila likely formed from fluid rising along a north-trending fault structure well above a deeper intrusive heat source.
+The company says the elongate and silicified gold-rich mineralization at La Paila likely formed from fluid rising along a north-trending fault structure above a deeper intrusive heat source.

-The technical report recommends a budget of US$6 million for further exploration that would consist of 40,000 metres of core drilling, focused primarily on infill and definition drilling at La Paila and drill testing or investigation of less developed gold targets outside La Paila, such as Bandera, Las Cuevas, La Cruz and Red Valley in the Northern Zone, and La Luz, Highway North and Highway South in the Highway Zone.
+The technical report recommends a US$6-million budget for further exploration that would consist of 40,000 metres of core drilling, focused on infill and definition drilling at La Paila and drill testing or investigation of less developed gold targets outside La Paila, such as Bandera, Las Cuevas, La Cruz and Red Valley in the Northern zone, and La Luz, Highway North and Highway South in the Highway zone.

 Metallurgical work on core and surface samples from La Paila by previous owners in 2009 was favourable, Candelaria says.
 Initial bottle roll testing indicated the mineralized material is “highly amenable” to leaching.

-Caballo Blanco consists of 14 contiguous mining claims over 198 sq. km.
+Caballo Blanco consists of 14 contiguous mining claims over 198 square kilometres.
 The project, on the eastern coast of Mexico, is 65 km northwest of Veracruz, a major port city on the Gulf of Mexico.
-Access to the property is via the Pan American Highway, which transects the eastern portion of the claim block.
+Access to the property is via the Pan American Highway, which transects the eastern part of the claim block.

-In 1997, Warren optioned the property to Almaden Minerals (TSX: AMM), which retains a 1.5% NSR on the property.
-Almaden drilled 17 RC holes and in 2001 optioned the property to Noranda, which drilled nine core holes and then returned the property to Almaden later the same year.
+In 1997, Warren optioned the property to Almaden Minerals (TSX: AMM), which has a 1.5% NSR on the property.
+Almaden drilled 17 RC holes and in 2001 optioned the property to Noranda, which drilled nine core holes and returned the property to Almaden later the same year.

 In 2002, Almaden signed a joint-venture agreement with Comaplex Minerals, which drilled 10 core holes between 2004 and 2006, during which time it discovered the La Paila zone.
-Comaplex earned a 60% interest in the property by spending about US$2 million over four years, but in February 2017, Almaden purchased Comaplex’s 60% stake for US$1.25 million and then optioned the property to Canadian Gold Hunter Corp.
+Comaplex earned a 60% interest in the property by spending US$2 million over four years, but in February 2017, Almaden bought Comaplex’s 60% stake for US$1.3 million and optioned the property to Canadian Gold Hunter Corporation.

-Candelaria’s shares on the TSX are trading at around 99¢ within a 52-week range of 36¢ and $1.19.
+Candelaria’s shares on the TSX were trading at 99¢ at press time within a 52-week range of 36¢ to $1.19.
 The company has 92 million shares outstanding.